Skip to main content

 A verbal reverification of employment and income is acceptable if the lender documents the conversation, including the date, name, title, and contact information of the person providing the details.

-The post-closing QC review must include the lender's submission for tax transcripts to the IRS (or designee) using the IRS Form 4506-C, or an alternative IRS form or process that authorizes the release of comparable tax information.
+The post-closing QC review must include the lender's submission for tax transcripts to the IRS (or designee) using the IRS Form 4506-C (or an alternative IRS form or process that authorizes the release of comparable tax information) when tax returns were required and relied upon in underwriting to support the borrower's income.

 The following exception applies: